Moya Henderson: Inventions

 In the mid-seventies while in Germany, she received a commission from sculptor Helfried Hagenberg to compose music on a sculpture he had created from twenty-seven triangles.
 During the course of her commission, she developed the alemba, a keyboard percussion instrument.
 She is also the inventor of the Tosca Bells, a percussion instrument with hollow metal tubes that create a vibrating bell-like sound when hit.
 She also developed the 'noose' for stringed instruments that enables the composer to write 'natural' harmonics on virtually every note within the range of the string orchestra.

 Awards

 Throughout her career, Henderson has been nominated in both musical and theatrical industries.
 In 1974, Henderson won the Kranichsteiner Prize for best composition in a music theatre piece.
-For developing the alemba instrument, she was awarded the one of the inaugural CSIRO Artist-in Residence Fellowships in November 1983.
+For developing the alemba instrument, she was awarded one of the inaugural CSIRO Artist-in Residence Fellowships in November 1983.
 In 1993, Henderson was awarded the Don Banks Music award, and was made a Member of the Order of Australia in the 1996 Australia Day Honours for her service as a composer.